What is Esterification?

 The reaction between alcohol and acid anhydride is comparatively slower when compared to acid chloride.
 To get a number of esters it is required to warm the mixture.
 For instance, consider 2,6-diiodophenol.

-2,6-diiodophenol reacts with acid anhydride to form ester.
+2,6-diiodophenol reacts with an acid anhydride to form ester.

 2. Acid chloride and alcohol